amicha19/Practicum-12-Repo/README.md

   <br>
   "User entered no"
   <br>
-- `Test the program` and correct any syntax or runtime errors.
+- `Test the program` and correct any syntax, runtime or logic errors.